Man who ate $120,000 art banana said he would've done it sooner but wasn't hungry yet

 "I think this is the first one in art history when one artist eat concept for another," Datuna told reporters in New York.
 "People ask me, 'You eat banana?'
 Physically it was banana but banana is just a tool, usually I eat the concept of that you know?"

-Datuna insisted this wasn't a PR stunt, but a serious piece of art when he peeled and consumed the banana on Saturday afternoon at Art Basel in Miami Beach
+Datuna insisted this wasn't a PR stunt, but a serious piece of art when he peeled and consumed the banana on Saturday afternoon.

 He also expressed his admiration of Cattelan, despite devouring the artist's work.